Published on: 20 January 2017 in The Industry

 Read on and find out what steps you need to take in order to opt-in to your various employers’ pension schemes.

 This guidance note provides you with some important information regarding how production companies may be operating auto-enrolment pensions for freelance directors on their productions.
-Under this new requirement, employers have to offer a pension to all employees (staff or freelance) and automatically enrol those who meets certain basic age and pay criteria.
+Under this new requirement, employers have to offer a pension to all employees (staff or freelance) and automatically enrol those who meet certain basic age and pay criteria.
 Introduction of the scheme has been staged, with the largest employers (such as the BBC and ITV Studios) going first, but by now almost all production companies that you will work for should have reached their staging date.

 Your employer should issue you with a notification about auto-enrolment into a pension when you begin an engagement, but they may notify you that there is a three-month “qualification” period, known as Postponement, which means that most freelance director engagements are unlikely to qualify for Automatic Enrolment.
 This can happen on each of your engagements, and as a result some of you may not actually receive pension contributions.